13. Random Processes

 Listing 13.3.8 Instructions to plot a histogram of distances between points randomly distributed in a two-dimensional space.

-##REQUIRED_FILE: random-spatial.dat
+##REQUIRED_FILE: random_spatial.dat

-##REQUIRED_FILE: random-spatial.dat.distances
+##REQUIRED_FILE: random_spatial.dat.distances

-##REQUIRED_FILE: random-spatial.dat.nearest
+##REQUIRED_FILE: random_spatial.dat.nearest

-##REQUIRED_FILE: random-spatial.dat.distances.hist
+##REQUIRED_FILE: random_spatial.dat.distances.hist

-##REQUIRED_FILE: random-spatial.dat.nearest.hist
+##REQUIRED_FILE: random_spatial.dat.nearest.hist

-##PRE_EXEC: ./random-spatial.py > random-spatial.dat
+##PRE_EXEC: ./random_spatial.py > random_spatial.dat

 set grid